 In the 19th century, there was a great interest in Ancient history, you might even say it was hype.
 The building looks like Greek temples or Roman buildings.
 The result was too that the artifacts, and in this case the coins of the Ancient civilizations became popular again.

 In coin jewelry history, Castellani is more or less the founding father of ‘modern’ coin jewelry.
 The founder of Castellani, Mr. Fortunato Pio Castellani opened a shop in Rome in 1814.

 He was interested in history.
 In 1836 the Etruscab Regolini-Galassi tombs were opened and the Pope invited him to study the jewelry found there.

-That was the start in the early 1830s to start a collection of jewelry, designed in an archeological style.
+Beginning in the early 1830s to start a collection of jewelry, was designed in an archeological style.
 The Castellani family got a lot of opportunities to study Etruscan and Roman jewelry and by the 1850s they perfected the coin jewelry collection.

 They copied the Etruscan techniques by adding detail to the precious metal, instead of cutting and carving it.
 They used granulation, wirework, and other old techniques and made those techniques known to the world again.